Yandex Cloud

 • Source: Security group

-2. Configure all the security groups where your VM is located to allow connections to the VM and traffic between the VM and cluster hosts.
+2. Configure all the security groups assigned to your VM to allow connections to the VM and traffic between the VM and cluster hosts.

 • For incoming traffic: